Vertical Force: Reception

-Vertical Force received polarized reviews from critics upon release; while some praised the game's 3D effects and detailed graphics, other criticized its lack of originality and for enemy projectiles being difficult to distinguish from the background, which many attributed to the Virtual Boy's limited color palette.
+Vertical Force received polarized reviews from critics upon release; while some praised the game's 3D effects and detailed graphics, others criticized its lack of originality and for enemy projectiles being difficult to distinguish from the background, which many attributed to the Virtual Boy's limited color palette.

 Electronic Gaming Monthly criticized the game's graphics for making it difficult to tell where enemy projectiles are, while GamePro disliked its unimpressive enemy designs and lack of originality.
 Next Generation was the most critical of the game, lambasting its confusing stage layouts, poor 3D effects and uninspired gameplay, alongside it being hard to spot enemy projectiles due to the system's limitations.
 Jeremy Parish similarly found the bullets hard to track due to hardware limitations, calling it "sloppy" compared to Hudson's Star Soldier series, although noted it was a decent effort in transitioning the Star Soldier gameplay to the Virtual Boy hardware.
 Japanese magazine Famitsu said that the game felt dated in comparison to other games of its genre already on the market, while also criticizing its graphics for making the enemy shots hard to see.
 The Electric Playground criticized its gameplay for being bland and for lacking originality, unfavorably comparing it to games such as Xevious and 1942, alongside its "generic" soundtrack and graphics.

 On a more positive note, GameFan magazine said that it was a must-own game, highly praising its gameplay, challenge and 3D effects.
 They also called it one of the system's best launch titles, despite finding Red Alarm more substantial.
 Game Zero liked its multi-layer depth mechanic for making it stand out among other shoot'em up titles, stating it was one of the system's best launch titles and one of Hudson's best shooting games to date.
 Game Zero also praised its soundtrack and detailed graphics.
 Electronic Gaming Monthly compared the game to shoot'em up titles on the TurboGrafx-16 in both gameplay and visuals, while also saying the multiple-depth mechanic was an interesting idea.
-Parish said it was the most graphically-detailed game on the Virtual Boy, claiming it made a decent addition to the console's library.
+Parish said it was the most graphically detailed game on the Virtual Boy, claiming it made a decent addition to the console's library.
 Vertical Force was selected as one of the games to be shown at the "Spacewar!: Video Games Blast Off" exhibition at the Museum of the Moving Image in New York.